Jerzy Petersburski: Air Force Service

-During the September campaign (Polish Defensive War) of 1939, Petersburski served with the Polish Air Force.
-After the country was overrun, he moved to the Soviet-occupied part of Poland.
+During the German invasion of Poland in 1939, Petersburski was drafted into the Polish Air Force.
+After Poland was overrun by both, Nazi German and Soviet Russia, he escaped Jews-hunting Germans to the Soviet-occupied eastern part of Poland.
 In 1940, he was allowed to continue his career and became the leader of the Belarusian Jazz Orchestra band.
-He performed many of his pre-war hits with new, Russian language lyrics.
-Among the original compositions of that time was the very popular waltz Sinii Platochek (The Blue Handkerchief, Polish title Blekitna chusteczka) performed by Klavdiya Shulzhenko, which became a popular folk song under the name The 22 June.
-Another of his popular Russian songs (performed by, among others, the Isaak Dunayevsky's Orchestra) was Utomliennoye solntse (Weary sun), in fact a Russian version of his pre-war To ostatnia niedziela.
+He performed many of his pre-war hits with new lyrics in Russian.
+Among the original compositions of that time was the very popular waltz Sinii Platochek (The Blue Handkerchief, Polish title Błękitna chusteczka) performed by Klavdiya Shulzhenko, which became a popular folk song under the name The 22 June.
+Another of his popular Russian songs (performed by, among others, the Isaak Dunayevsky's Orchestra) was Utomlionnoye solntse (Weary sun), in fact a Russian version of his pre-war To ostatnia niedziela.
 See also Burnt by the Sun.
 He also reorganized the Petersburski & Gold orchestra, this time together with Artur's brother Henryk Gold.

 After the Sikorski-Mayski Agreement of 1941 he joined the Polish II Corps under Władysław Anders.
-Evacuated with the rest of the Polish Army to Persia, he moved to Cairo where he started working for the Polish Radio.
+Evacuated from the Soviet Union with the rest of the Polish Army to Persia, he moved to Cairo where he started working for the Polish Radio.

-In 1947 he traveled, via Palestine, to Brasil, where he had a piano duo with his friend from pre-war Poland, also a Jewish composer, Alfred Schuetz.
+In 1947 he traveled, via Palestine, to Brazil, where he had a piano duo with his friend from pre-war Poland, also a Polish Jewish composer, Alfred Schuetz.
 From 1948 to 1968 he lived in Argentina, working with 'Radio El Mundo' in Buenos Aires.
 During this time, he composed the hit song All Roads Lead to Buenos Aires, part of which became a famous radio jingle.
 He also co-led the El Nacional theatre orchestra with the famous Polish-Jewish cabaret actor Lopek (Kazimierz Krukowski).
 After the death of his wife Maria Minkowska during the earthquake in 1967, Petersburski moved to Caracas, Venezuela and in 1968 returned to Poland.
 In 1968, after resettling in his beloved Warsaw, he married Sylwia Klejdysz, an opera singer.
-He died in 1979 in Warsaw.
 His son, Jerzy Petersburski Jr., was born in 1969.
+Jerzy Petersburski died in Warsaw in 1979.